GAIR-NLP/auto-j/README.md

 ## News

+- **Dec 2023**: We release Autoj-Bilingual-6B that supports both Chinese and English evaluation, along with its test scores and the Chinese translation of original training and test data.
+You can go to [Chinese&English Bilingual Version](#chinese-english-bilingual-version) for a Quick Start.
 - **Oct 2023**: We release a 4bits quantized version of Auto-J (by GPTQ).
 - **Oct 2023**: We release the preprint paper on Arxiv, Auto-J's model weights, data for training and three testing tasks, and other useful resources in developing them (scenario definition, hand written criteria, scenario classifier and its data).

 ## Table of contents